Skip to main content

 In 2025, the family opened a sister brand: Peking Streetfood, a faster, more modern Asian street kitchen next door to the original restaurant.
 Same family, same standards, two different kitchens, one Peking.

-When Lucy-Anne came to us, she carried something more than a business problem.
+When Lucy-Anne came to us, she carried more than a business problem.
 She was modernizing the place her father built, and she wanted to do it right, without losing what made it Peking in the first place.
-The brief that followed turned into one of the most complete digital transformation projects we've taken on in Malta: branding, a new website, a full restaurant ERP, a custom kitchen display system, and a self-ordering kiosk on the walkway outside.
+The brief became one of the most complete digital transformation projects we've taken on in Malta: branding, a new website, a full restaurant ERP, a custom kitchen display system, and a self-ordering kiosk on the walkway outside.

 They just knew something was.

 Like most established small businesses in Malta, Peking had been working with whoever they could find.
 A freelancer for the website.
 A different one for the POS.
 Another for whatever broke next.
-The result was patchwork.
-None of it talked to each other, none of it built specifically for them.
+The result was patchwork, none of it talking to each other, none of it built for them.

-The bespoke POS system they'd been running for years was outdated.
+The bespoke POS they'd run for years was outdated.
 Workflows lived on pen and paper.
 Spreadsheets tracked what could be tracked.
 Most of the business didn't get tracked at all.

 Worse: the system dictated how the restaurant ran, not the other way around.
 The team worked around the technology instead of being supported by it.
-Blind spots crept in.
-Operations slowed.
-The pace of two kitchens, one traditional and one modern, was outgrowing the tools.
+Blind spots crept in, operations slowed, and the pace of two kitchens was outgrowing the tools.

-What they really needed wasn't another point of sale.
-It was a unified restaurant management system, designed for how an actual family-run kitchen in Malta operates day to day.
+What they needed wasn't another point of sale.
+It was a unified restaurant management system, designed for how a family-run kitchen in Malta actually operates.
 Lucy-Anne knew it.
 She just didn't know where to begin.

 The country had modernized around them, and they weren't sure where to start catching up.